pataruco/presentations/slides/flexbox/flexbox.md

 <iframe scrolling='no' title='Layout flexbox' src='//codepen.io/pataruco/embed/preview/yqEXVe/?height=265&theme-id=dark&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%; height: 30vh;'>See the Pen <a href='https://codepen.io/pataruco/pen/yqEXVe/'>Layout flexbox</a> by Pedro Martin (<a href='https://codepen.io/pataruco'>@pataruco</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 ---

+# Why we should use it?

+Is the default layout on native

+---

+# Why we should use it?

+No coming changes on the distant [future](https://www.w3.org/TR/?title=flex)

+---